 - Ask yourself if you even want to make a Zombeast here, or if your mana would be better spent playing natural cards from hand.
 Don’t get blinded by the highroll excitement of landing the perfect Beast, sometimes the simple play is the best play, and you can always take a shot at the dream next turn.
 Consider the odds of rolling perfection against the effectiveness of the basic play.

-Frozen Throne Midrange Hunter Card Substitutions
+Midrange Deathrattle Hunter Card Substitutions

 One of the advantages of Hunter, especially for new or free to play players, is the relatively low barrier to entry on card cost.
 This deck already contains only one Legendary card, Deathstalker Rexxar, which is by definition irreplaceable in a Death Knight Hunter deck, but there are many Midrange builds that don’t include him.
 You really don’t want to play Hunter without the ever-broken Savannah Highmane, so let’s call that a must include as well.

 - Rat Pack – If you like, you can drop your curve and increase further the likelihood of landing a 1 drop by inserting a Fiery Bat here, or preserve the curve with the interesting new Beast card Bearshark, the advantage of not being targetable by Spells and Hero Powers does not prevent Bearshark from being buffable by your other minions making it even more appealing, though less sticky than Rat Pack.